ChalmersLibrary/cth-dmps-api/README.md

 # cth-dmps-api

-API web service for searching and retrieving DMPs from Chalmers University of Technology in RDA Common mdaDMP 1.1 format.
+API web service for searching and retrieving DMPs from Chalmers University of Technology in RDA Common maDMP 1.1 format, using Lucene queries.

 Before getting started, make sure you have installed [Node.js](https://nodejs.org/en/) and [Visual Studio Code](https://code.visualstudio.com/), and of course that you have access to an ES index containing records in maDMP JSON format.
 Using Elastic verion 7- might require some configuration changes.